UncleRazavi/-Frequency-Filtering-and-Signal-Reconstruction-of-a-Cosine-Modulated-Sinc-Function-/README.md

 - **Signal Generation**: Creates a cosine-modulated sinc signal.
 - **Frequency Analysis**: Computes the Fourier Transform to obtain the frequency spectrum of the signal.
 - **Filtering**: Applies a low-pass filter to isolate low-frequency components.
-- **Visualization**: Plots the magnitude of the original and filtered signals in both frequency and time domains.
+- **Visualization**: Plots the magnitude of the original and filtered signals in both frequency and time

-## Code Explanation